fern-api/fern/packages/cli/yaml/yaml-migrations/src/migrations/README.md

       ...
 ```

-When someone upgrades _past_ 0.0.188, the `generators-configuration` migration is run.
+When someone upgrades to a version that is later than 0.0.188, the `generators-configuration` migration is run.